Minor Programs

 Psychology

-The Psychology minor is designed to provide undergraduate students with a broad overview of topics and domains within psychology, knowledge and skills related to research methods in psychology, and deeper knowledge of research, theory, and application in one or two specific content domains.
+The Psychology minor is specially designed to provide you with a broad overview of topics and domains within psychology, as well as the knowledge and skills related to the research methods, theories and applications found within one or two specific content domains of the field.

 For more information, contact: